 The Fiction We Know is Replicated

-Tarzan is not an original story.
+Even classic stories are replicated.
 According to Jack, there are no original stories.
-Jack in the Jungle and Jack the Lion Tamer were both written by PT Barnum and are the basis for the Tarzan stories written by Edgar Rice Burroughs.
+Tarzan is based on Jack in the Jungle and Jack the Lion Tamer were both written by PT Barnum.
+They are the basis for the Tarzan stories written by Edgar Rice Burroughs.

 Philip Wiley wrote the Gladiator which Jack believes was the inspiration for Joe Shuster and Jerry Siegel’s seminal Superman.
 Jack even shares a personal story about these two co-creators in the first part of our conversation.